Log in links for this page

 Written Comments

-The Siting Board will also accept written comments on the Project.
+The Siting Board also accepted written comments on the Project.
 Written comments will be most useful to the Siting Board if submitted by Wednesday, April 12, 2023.
 Persons or groups who wish to be involved in the Siting Board proceeding beyond providing comments at the public comment hearing or submitting written comments may seek either to intervene as a party or to participate as a limited participant.
 A petition to intervene or participate must be filed with the Siting Board in electronic format, by email or email attachment, to dpu.efiling@mass.gov and to robert.j.shea@mass.gov no later than the close of business (5:00 pm) on April 12, 2023.

 Participation in Proceedings